Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

-Let us start with some basic definitions from discrete and computational geometry.
-Let $\A\subset\RR^d$ be a pointset.
-We define the \textit{convex hull} of a pointset $\A$, denoted by conv($\A$), as the smallest convex set containing $\A$.
-A hyperplane \textit{supports} conv($\A$) if conv($\A$) is entirely contained in one of the two closed half-spaces determined by the hyperplane and has at least one point on the hyperplane.
-A \textit{face} of conv($\A$) is the intersection of conv($\A$) with a supporting hyperplane which does not contain conv($\A$).
-Faces of dimension $0, 1, d-1$ are called vertices, edges and facets respectively.
-We call a face $f$ of conv($\A$) \textit{visible} from $a\in\RR^d$ if there is a supporting hyperplane of $f$ such that conv($\A$) is contained in one of the two closed half-spaces determined by the hyperplane and $a$ in the other.
-A $k$-simplex of $\A$ is an affinely independent subset \(S\) of $\A$, where $dim(\text{conv}(S))=k$.
-A \textit{triangulation} of $\A$ is a collection of subsets of $\A$, the \emph{cells} of the triangulation, such that the union of the cells' convex hulls equals conv($\A$), every pair of convex hulls of cells intersect at a common face and every cell is a simplex.
+Let us start with some basic definitions from discrete geometry.
+Let $\A\subset\RR^d$ be a set of $n$ points.
+We define the \textit{convex hull} of a pointset $\A$, denoted by $\text{conv}(\A)$, as the smallest convex set containing $\A$.
+A hyperplane \textit{supports} $\text{conv}(\A)$ if $\text{conv}(\A)$ is entirely contained in one of the two closed half-spaces determined by the hyperplane and has at least one point on the hyperplane.
+A \textit{face} of $\text{conv}(\A)$ is the intersection of $\text{conv}(\A)$ with a supporting hyperplane that does not contain $\text{conv}(\A)$.
+Faces of dimension $0$ and $d-1$ are called {\it vertices} and {\it facets} respectively.
+We call a face $f$ of $\text{conv}(\A)$ \textit{visible} from $a\in\RR^d$ if there is a supporting hyperplane that contains $f$ such that $\text{conv}(\A)$ is contained in one of the two closed half-spaces determined by the hyperplane and $a$ in the other.
+A $k$-simplex of $\A$ is the convex hull of an affinely independent subset \(S\) of $\A$, where $\text{dim}(\text{conv}(S))=k$.
+A \textit{triangulation} of $\A$ is a collection of simplices of $\A$, called the \emph{cells} of the triangulation, such that the union of the simplices equals $\text{conv}(\A)$ and every pair of simplices intersect at a common face or have an empty intersection.
+We define the {\it orientation matrix} $A_C$ of a set $C$ of points $\{a_1\dots a_{d+1}\}\subset \RR^d$ to be the $(d+1)\times (d+1)$ matrix such that for every $a_i$, the column $i$ of $A_C$ contains $\vec{a}_i$'s coordinates as entries, where $\vec{a_i}$ is the homogeneous vector $(a_i,1)$.